djaus2/BruceEckel.github.io/_posts/2017-09-11-a-possible-solution-to-the-open-source-problem.md

 essential one: how can people get paid for developing open-source software.
-I believe this is fundamentally important to the future of our field, because open source has proven the ability to produce much, much better software than that produced in a hierarchically-based industrial-age organization.
+I believe this is fundamentally important to the future of our field, because open source has proven the ability to produce much, much better software than that produced in hierarchical industrial-age organizations.

 Solve this problem, and we'll see an explosion of value like we've never imagined.